 Medication can make a big difference but it also comes with its own set of consequences, and some people need to avoid painkillers.
 It makes sense to equip yourself with as many strategies as possible to maintain your mental health when your body is under pressure.
 Many people also turn to therapeutic interventions to help them wean themselves off painkillers.
 Is it time for you to get help breaking these cycles?

-Let’s work together to find a way to help you better cope better.
+Let’s work together to find a way that may help you to better cope.

 At Bayside Psychotherapy, we know there’s no one-size-fits-all solution.
 Our experienced therapists draw from various therapy traditions to create a customised program to suit you.
-Some of the approaches we may apply include meditation exercises, psychoanalytic psychotherapy, or hypnotherapy, mindfulness therapy, or neuro-linguistic programming (NLP).
-Our therapists will work with you on your pain threshold, as well as addressing feelings of sadness and loss connected to chronic pain, and other related issues — such as techniques for managing family and work responsibilities while experiencing pain.
+Some of the approaches we may apply include meditation exercises, psychoanalytic psychotherapy, or hypnotherapy, or neuro-linguistic programming (NLP).
+Our therapists will work with you on your pain threshold, as well as addressing feelings of sadness and loss connected to chronic pain, and other related issues — such as techniques that may help with managing family and work responsibilities while experiencing pain.

-Some clients have reported their ability to ‘control’ their pain responses improved after just a few sessions.
-Others need much more treatment before they’re able to achieve results.
+Some people may report that their ability to ‘control’ their pain responses improve after just a few sessions while others may need much more treatment before they’re able to achieve results.
 As with any therapy, every client will have different circumstances.
 The cause, duration and intensity of the chronic pain will all affect treatment outcomes, as well as what you need to be able to accomplish in your day to day life, and what medical interventions you’re also undertaking.